pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 	- (+ MOVE): A situational move used to finish off a pokemon when a damage range is missed
 - IT = Instant Text

-### Important Note
+### Important Notes
 - When learning a new move you cannot hit up to make the cursor wrap around to the bottom slot like you can in battle.
 For example, to teach over Slot 4, you must press down three times.
 Don't accidentally delete the wrong move.
-- Victory Road can be tricky.
-While there will be an image embedded showing the optimal strategy, we recommended watching this [easier version of Victory Road / Lorelei Segment Movement](https://youtu.be/AbekvWHeX50).
-In the description there are timestamps and a link to a video of the optimal movement (~5 seconds faster).
+- Practice the Lorelei split/segment (Victory Road movement, in particular) - watch and replicate either the [optimal Super Repel locations](https://youtu.be/Dq05fXW7k-4) or this [easier version of Victory Road / Lorelei Segment](https://youtu.be/AbekvWHeX50) (~5 seconds slower).
      - This guide assumes that you will use the optimal strategy in Victory Road, going slower/safer is optional.
 Note that the slower strategy still works if you accidentally wasted a Super Repel earlier, so it is worth knowing as a backup.

 ### Before you start